 To speak with a registration and admissions officer (Mrs. Michelle Broussard) call 704-708-2294 or email her at email@example.com.

 Through the Open Learning Program individuals can enroll in one or more courses without pursuing a certificate, diploma or degree.
 Who is eligible to enroll?
 Anyone 18 years of age or older as non-matriculated students in lower division courses (those numbered 100-399) and in selected 400 level online courses.
 Students can accumulate twenty-four semester hours before having to meet regular admissions requirements.
+Those seeking to enroll in these courses may register online in a simple procedure by completing the online Application for Admission.

 Online course delivery provides an accessible alternative for students needing to complete courses and programs of study not conforming to traditional fixed academic schedules.
 The design of LU academic programs provides traditional and working adult students with the flexibility they need in balancing family, job, and study.